touchlesscode/exo/README.md

 ## :zap: Roadmap

+EXO is a collaboration of folks who care about making the world usable for people with autism.
+It turns out when we do that, the business metrics improve too.
+We're excited to have Gatsby, Rudderstack, Sanity and others involved in us building a true enterprise-grade, scalable and open-source framework we continually will improve.

 ### Now:

+Next major addition to this repo: plan for Feb 10.

 - <a href="https://github.com/touchlesscode/schema">Touchless Schema</a> for: Person, Accomodation
 - EXO for GatsbyJS, found in <a href="https://github.com/touchlesscode/packages/gatsby-theme-exo">/packages/gatsby-theme-exo</a>
+   - more to merge in from recent projects for large companies that will likely be useful to most.
+- Making our documentation public in here for Touchless Identity and EXO APIs.

 ### Next: